joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 ## The failure modes are different

-Prompts fail, obviously.
+Prompts fail predictably.
 The output is wrong or malformed.
 You adjust the prompt and try again.

 Agents fail subtly.
 They might:
 - Loop forever trying different approaches